 Russell D. Moore is President of the Southern Baptist Ethics & Religious Liberty Commission, the Southern Baptist Convention’s official entity assigned to address social, moral, and ethical concerns.
 A widely-sought cultural commentator, Dr. Moore speaks frequently to issues of theology, culture, and public policy.
 Dr. Moore holds an M.Div in Biblical Studies from New Orleans Baptist Theological Seminary and a Ph.D in Systematic Theology from The Southern Baptist Theological Seminary.
 He blogs frequently at his “Moore to the Point” website, and is author or editor of five books, including Tempted and Tried: Temptation and the Triumph of Christ and Adopted for Life: The Priority of Adoption for Christian Families and Churches.
 Prior to entering ministry, Dr. Moore was an aide to U.S. Congressman Gene Taylor.
 A native Mississippian, he and his wife Maria are the parents of five boys.

-William P. Mumma serves in a full-time volunteer capacity as President and Chairman of the Board for the Becket Fund.
+William P. Mumma serves in a full-time volunteer capacity as President and Chairman of the Board for Becket.
 He stepped down as CEO of Mitsubishi UFJ Securities (USA) in 2012, after thirty years on Wall Street.
 Prior to this role, he served as Executive Managing Director and head of the Equity Division at Nomura Securities International, and partner and global head of derivatives at Bankers Trust Company.
 Mr. Mumma is currently serving on as a board member for the Witherspoon Institute, the Oak Knoll School of the Holy Child Jesus, and the Fellowship of Catholic University Students (FOCUS).